Make-Your-Own Nicoise Salad

 600

 All winter long, I’d been percolating the possibility of getting myself to the South of France to visit a friend, who said a warm bed and cold rosé await.
-Then COVID hit, and with it any notion of a cross Atlantic journey.
+Then life got in the way and with it, any notion of a cross Atlantic journey.
 I’m coming to terms with the fact that the only travel I’ll be doing this summer will adventures in the kitchen.
 In lieu of meals under the Provencal sun, it will be a Make-Your-Own Nicoise Salad Bar in the comfort of my own backyard, no plane ticket required.

 What is Nicoise Salad?